polyflowbuilder/polyflowbuilder/README.md

 3. Copy .env.example in the project folder as .env and change the DATABASE_URL to your database's connection.

-4. Run `npm i` in the project folder to install packages.
+4. Run `npm ci` in the project folder to install packages.

+5. Run `npm i -g tsx` to install the Typescript command-line executable CLI tool globally.

-### *Common utilities*
+### *Useful utilities*

 #### `npx prisma db push`
 Restructure database with PolyFlowBuilder's current prisma schema (as opposed to using `npx prisma migrate dev`, which generates new migration files for migrating the production database).

+#### `npx tsx ./api/src/dev/api-data-sync`
+Assuming you are executing from the project root folder, load API data saved from filesystem (located in ./api/data) into db.

 #### `npm run start:dev`
 Run the development web server (with hot module reloading and svelte inspector).